-Staff members strive for academic excellence in all Key Learning Areas while maintaining a supportive and Christian environment.
-Teaching strategies and practices are reviewed in light of current educational pedagogy to ensure quality teaching and learning occurs through consistent and targeted improvements.
-The school’s work is greatly supported by its Learning Support Team, and by modern resources and facilities that enable the students to work comfortably within a 21st century learning community.
+Staff at Holy Name strive for academic excellence in all Key Learning Areas while maintaining a supportive and Christian environment, with teaching strategies and practices consistently reviewed to ensure quality teaching and learning occurs through targeted improvements.

-Students of Holy Name Primary School, Forster are encouraged to continue their Catholic education by attending St Clare's High School, Taree.
+Students of Holy Name Primary School, Forster are encouraged to continue their Catholic education for Years 7 to 12 by attending St Clare's High School, Taree.